 Strange History

 Our human history collection is full of special objects, highlighting significant points in Manitoba’s past –like Cuthbert Grant’s medicine chest or the replica of the Nonsuch.
-Yet we also make a point of collecting objects that represent everyday life in Manitoba – cans of soup, well-loved toys and farming implements.
+Yet we also make a point of collecting objects that represent everyday life in Manitoba – cans of soup, well-loved toys, and farming implements.
 These mundane objects surprise people, since most of us consider objects we use routinely to have little historical value.
 Then there are objects that baffle even the seasoned museologist, begging questions like what and, most importantly, why?

 Early in my days working with the human history collection, I was searching for a medical-related artifact in an area of our storage room rife with old medicine and surgical tools.
 I pulled an unlabeled box off a high shelf to have a look inside and was shocked to find it full of dentures –it gave me quite a start.
 I wish I could say it was the only time that box of dentures had scared me.